devtron-labs/tutorials/docs/deployment-template.md

 ```

 Liveness probe is required to check whether the given container is working and responding to requests or not.
-Certain specifications can be provided to check the condition for checking the liveliness of a given container.<br />
+Certain specifications can be provided to check the condition for checking the liveliness of a given container.